bilus/qudy/README.md

 The `-emit` flag chooses that function; it defaults to `g.generate`.
 You can use an existing generator's method to write to a buffer or file. qudy combines a **run** of consecutive output lines into one call, uses `%v` for inserted values, and escapes literal percent signs, which is why the template can say `%d`.
 Your emit function must accept a format string and its arguments and interpret them like `fmt.Printf`.

+## Build tags and editor support

 A template parses as Go, so `gofmt` can format it and your editor can read it.
 It may not build as Go: variables used only in output lines look unused to the Go compiler.
 So start a template with `//go:build qudy`, and a normal build ignores it. qudy writes `//go:build !qudy` into the generator, so the two never build together.
-Name the generator after its template, with `_gen.go` in place of `.go`: `stringer.go` compiles to `stringer_gen.go`.
+By convention, name the generator after its template, with `_gen.go` in place of `.go`; the CLI writes to the path supplied with `-o`.

 To get completion and navigation inside a template, give your editor the tag, for example `-tags=qudy` in the `buildFlags` of gopls.
 It then loads the